WiiLink24/grassland/projects/documentation/docs/monorepo.md

 - Some people can be intimidated by having a unusual ecosystem, fortunately this can be alleviated with documentation.

 ### Anyway better start coding
-The advantages overcomes this problems or can work around them, be able to implement complex workflows atomically and know in every moment how ever piece of software interact with each other instead of relaying in fragile orchestration systems is (in the opinion of [the author of this entry in the docs](https://dobon.dev)) enough reason to this code organization pattern.
+The advantages overcome these problems or can work around them, be able to implement complex workflows atomically and know in every moment how ever piece of software interact with each other instead of relaying in fragile orchestration systems is (in the opinion of [the author of this entry in the docs](https://dobon.dev)) enough reason to this code organization pattern.